mehulkar/mehulkar.com/_posts/2014-02-25-being-comfortable-with-being-unconfortable.markdown

 My hesitation to write is essentially a hesitation to become vulnerable, which is in turn a fear of deep emotional connection.
 I think in some ways, the always-connected, always-online culture promotes this fear.
-(There was an excellent post by someone talking about this that I can't find anymore.)
+(There was an excellent post by someone talking about this that I can't find anymore.
+So I guess I don't even know why I mentioned it.)

 But I'd like to change that.